 This book provides a comprehensive explanation of each aspect of the mark scheme and how it can be applied to a video game.
 Used in conjunction with Craig ‘n’ Dave resources for developing games in the Defold IDE, students will have everything they need to be independent and successful.

-Defold is an ideal IDE for use at A Level because it gives you a solid framework for games development but leaves you plenty of room to create your own algorithms in Lua to.
-With Defold, you are able to create a highly polished game using industry standard techniques.
+Defold is an ideal IDE for A Level because it provides a solid framework for game development but leaves plenty of room to create algorithms in Lua too.
+With Defold, students can create highly polished games using industry-standard techniques.